IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

-1. At least 90 days will need to elapse from the date of the Chang hard fork before ratification of this governance action (November 30th 2024 or later);
+1. At least 90 days will have elapsed from the date of the Chang hard fork before ratification of this governance action;
-2. At least 85% of stake pools by stake should have upgraded to a version of the node that can support protocol version 10.
+2. At least 85% of stake pools by stake should have upgraded to a version of the node that can support protocol version 10 before ratification of this governance action.

 These conditions will be verified by the Interim Constitutional Committee and SPOs, supported by readiness reports from Intersect's Hard Fork Working Group.